gregiberri/traffic_sign_recognition/README.md

 *model_best.pth.tar*.
 During test the predictions will be saved along with the filepaths in a csv file.\
 A pretrained model can be found in [here](https://drive.google.com/file/d/1sILKQ3MkCy7lSEOz8E7s3u5G5bJPpVzs/view?usp=sharing).
 For simplicity it is recommended to copy it under *results/base/base*.
-> python run.py --config base_test --mode test
+> python run.py --config test --mode test

 #### HPO
 For hpo use: